LANL-Seismoacoustics/pisces/docs/source/tutorial.tables.md

 ### Defining new prototype tables

 You can use the previous table with any database, as long as the table will be called "ccwfdisc".
-If you want to use two or more tables with the same structure but different names, but want to avoid having to repeat the previous definition each time, you'll need to define a new *prototype table* ([abstract table](http://docs.sqlalchemy.org/en/rel_0_8/orm/extensions/declarative.html#abstract) in SQLAlchemy).
+If you want to re-use this table structure across multiple table names without having to repeat the previous definition each time, you'll need to define a new *prototype table* ([abstract table](http://docs.sqlalchemy.org/en/rel_0_8/orm/extensions/declarative.html#abstract) in SQLAlchemy).

-This is how the "ccwfdisc" table would be defined, as an new prototype.
+This is how the "ccwfdisc" table would be defined, as a new prototype.

 #### mytables_abs.py